Generally an engineering software is validated showing that delivered results are 'same as' available analytical solutions and/or test results.

-A mathematical validation of a computer code performing FEM based fatigue analysis is, in general, not possible because of the following:
+Unfortunately, the validation of a computer code performing FEM based fatigue analysis is, in general, not similarly possible

 Many approaches have been developed over the years, and many will still be developed in the future.
 In literature we can find:

 multiple cyclic plasticity models;